Cortisone Injection for Shoulder Bursitis: Does It Work?

 Do Cortisone Injections Fix Rotator Cuff Tears?

 No. Cortisone injections may reduce pain, but they do not repair torn tendon fibres.
-Rotator cuff tears need a structured strengthening plan, and larger or worsening tears may require further medical review.
+Rotator cuff tears usually need progressive strengthening, load management, and sometimes further medical review.

 If you have ongoing weakness, loss of function, or pain after a shoulder injury, your physiotherapist may recommend further assessment.
 This may include medical imaging or review with your GP or sports physician.